Troubleshooting authenticity issues

 Certificate uses deprecated hash algorithms like SHA1

-Finally, if you have a certificate for which you have access to the secret key material and that is considered as 'unusable' because it uses SHA1 signatures, you could update it by using the command sq cert lint
+If you have a certificate for which you have access to the secret key material but is considered 'unusable' because it uses an SHA1 signature, you could update it by using the command sq cert lint